-When researching 3PLs, you will want to consider the size, scale, and locations of their fulfillment centers.
+When researching 3PLs, you will want to consider the size, scale, and locations of their fulfilment centres.
 One might be good enough for you now, but what about where you hope to be in a year from now — or three years from now?

 To better serve customers across the world, you will want your ecommerce inventory stored closest to where your customers reside.
 With a global warehouse network, you can ensure coverage across the world to provide faster, cheaper shipping options.
-However, they need to be fulfillment experts.
-Unlike on-demand warehousing solutions, a 3PL should actually have experience managing fulfillment centers.
+However, they need to be fulfilment experts.
+Unlike on-demand warehousing solutions, a 3PL should actually have experience managing fulfilment centres.

 Ease of use for 3PL software is key.
-Since you’re outsourcing fulfillment to another company, you should be able to get real-time updates on your orders processing, inventory, shipping costs, and more.
+Since you’re outsourcing fulfilment to another company, you should be able to get real-time updates on your orders processing, inventory, shipping costs, and more.

-We’re not just talking about a basic integration and screen with a few details — find a 3PL that provides in-depth order management and inventory management, data and analytics, and easy-to-understand software that powers their network of fulfillment centers.
+We’re not just talking about a basic integration and screen with a few details — find a 3PL that provides in-depth order management and inventory management, data and analytics, and easy-to-understand software that powers their network of fulfilment centres.